onejgordon/cloud-memory/README.md

 ## SETUP

+* pip install -r requirements.txt
-Create a client_secrets.json file from the GCP web credentials page.
+* Create a client_secrets.json file from the GCP web credentials page.
-Create a client_secrets.js file based on client_secrets.template.js and the credentials from GCP.
+* Create a client_secrets.js file based on client_secrets.template.js and the credentials from GCP.

 ## TODO